minimalparts/minimalparts.github.io/_posts/2017-5-27-The-Ethical-Review.md

 She resolutely types in 'no discomfort expected', for the sake of science.

-She hardly sleeps that night, punctually dreaming of the van Wicktrachs suing the university and waking up in a sweat.
+She has a dreadful night, punctuated with dreams of the van Wicktrachs suing the university for emotional damage.